ncsa/TGI_RAILS_Documentation/docs/source/accessing/index.rst

 **Host Key Verification**

-The first time you connect to RAILS via ssh, you see a warning like this:
+The first time you connect to RAILS via SSH, you see a warning like this:

 .. code-block:: terminal